-Based on the data provided in the present Application, and other available information, food derived from corn line MON87429 is considered to be as safe for human consumption as food derived from conventional corn cultivars.
-2.2 Risk management 2.2.1 Labelling In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food derived from MON87429 would be required to be labelled as 'genetically modified' if it contains novel DNA or novel protein or is listed in subsections S26-3(2), (2A) and (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).
-FSANZ has determined that food derived from MON87429 does not have altered characteristics.
-MON87429 is a dent corn and therefore is not a popcorn or sweet corn line, but it is possible that it could be used as a parent in the development of sweet corn lines.
-The grain from dent corns is mostly processed into refined products such as corn syrup and corn starch which, because of processing, are unlikely to contain any novel protein or novel DNA.
-Similarly, in the production process for refined corn oil, novel protein and novel DNA are not likely to be present.
-Therefore such products derived from line MON87429 would be unlikely to require labelling as 'genetically modified'.
-MON87429 products such as flour and meal (used in bread and polenta) and grits (used in cereals) would be likely to contain novel protein or novel DNA, and if so, would require labelling as 'genetically modified'.
-Sweet corn kernels containing the MON87429 event are also likely to require labelling.
-The requirements for labelling as 'genetically modified' differ depending on whether the GM food is an ingredient of the food for sale or not.
-For example, corn flour derived from MON87429 that is sold at retail would require the labelling statement.
-However, FSANZ notes that MON87429 products may be used to manufacture a food that is not itself a food for sale, but is used as an ingredient in foods for retail sale or in food sold to a caterer (for example, corn flour derived from MON87429 is used to make a pasta and the pasta is then used as an ingredient in a ready meal).
-As such, these ingredients are not GM foods and are not subject to labelling requirements set out in section 1.5.2-4(1).
-2.2.2 Detection methodology An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions was formed by the Food Regulation Standing Committee's Implementation Sub-Committee2 to identify and evaluate appropriate methods of analysis associated with all Applications to FSANZ, including those Applications for food produced using gene technology (GM Applications).
-The EAG indicated that for GM Applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided for analytical purposes.
+Based on the data provided and other information, food derived from soybean line GMB151 is considered to be as safe for human consumption as food derived from conventional soybean cultivars.
+2.2 Risk management 2.2.1 Labelling In accordance with the labelling provisions in Standard 1.5.2 (see section 1.3 of this Report), food derived from GMB151 would be required to be labelled as 'genetically modified' if it: - contains novel DNA or novel protein; or - is listed in subsections S26-3(2), (2A) and (3) of Schedule 26 as being subject to the condition that the labelling must comply with section 1.5.2-4 of Standard 1.5.2 (such food has altered characteristics).
+FSANZ has determined that food derived from GMB151 does not have altered characteristics.
+Products from GMB151 such as soy flour, protein concentrates and protein isolates can be used in a range of foods.
+These ingredients would contain novel protein and/or novel DNA and would require to be labelled as 'genetically modified'.
+Refined soybean oil from GMB151 would be exempt from the labelling statement where the effect of the refining process was to remove novel DNA or novel protein (see paragraph 1.5.2-4(1)(a)(i) of Standard 1.5.2).
+The requirements for labelling as 'genetically modified' also differ depending on whether the GM food is an ingredient of the food for sale or not.
+For example, noodles made from soybean derived from GMB151, where the noodles are available for retail sale, would require the labelling statement.
+However, FSANZ notes that GMB151 products may be used to manufacture a food that is not itself a food for sale, but is used as an ingredient in foods for retail sale or in food sold to a caterer (for example, soy flour made from GMB151 is used to make noodles, and the noodles are used as an ingredient in a mixed ready meal for sale).
+As such, the soy flour is not a GM food ingredient and is not subject to labelling requirements set out in section 1.5.2-4(1).
+2.2.2 Detection methodology An Expert Advisory Group (EAG), involving laboratory personnel and representatives of the Australian and New Zealand jurisdictions, was formed by the Food Regulation Standing Committee's Implementation Sub-Committee1 to identify and evaluate appropriate methods of analysis associated with all applications to FSANZ, including those applications for food produced using gene technology (GM applications).
+The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided for analytical purposes.
 Using this information, any DNA analytical laboratory would have the capability to develop a PCR-based detection method.
-This sequence information was supplied by the Applicant for A1192.
-2.3 Risk communication 2.3.1 Consultation Consultation is a key part of FSANZ's standards development process.
+This sequence information was supplied by the applicant for A1196.
+1 Now known as the Implementation Subcommittee for Food Regulation 2.3 Risk communication 2.3.1 Consultation Consultation is a key part of the FSANZ standards development process.